spack/spack/lib/spack/docs/developer_guide.rst

    In [1]:

-You can also run a single command:
+Currently, there is only support for the current Python interpreter (default) along with an IPython interpreter (``-i python``).
+With the Python interpreter (which is not interactive) you can run a single command:

 .. code-block:: console